qgis/QGIS-Documentation/docs/training_manual/databases/db_browser.rst

-|LS| Working with Databases in the QGIS Browser
+Lesson: Working with Databases in the QGIS Browser
 ===============================================================================

 In the previous 2 modules we looked at the basic concepts, features and